felixgro/felixgrohs.dev-v2/README.md

 ## Development

-### Prerequisites
+### Requirements
 - JS Package Manager (NPM, Yarn, etc..)
 - Node
 - Git

 ### Getting Started
-These instructions will get you a copy of my website up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of this website up and running on your local machine for development and testing purposes.

 Start by cloning this repository and specify a directory name (f.e myClone):
 ```bash